weefbellington/fo4-robco-auto-sort/README.md

-### A mod for Fallout 4 by ~weefbellington
+### A mod for Fallout 4 by ~weefbellington~
 ---
 # RobCo Auto Sort - Automated Sorting Containers

 This repository contains the source code for the Robco Auto Sort mod, available on NexusMods: https://www.nexusmods.com/fallout4/mods/77199

-This work is the property of the author.
-Feel free to use this code as a reference but do not redistribute it without permission (see [License](www.example.com)).
+This work is free software under the MIT license.
+You may modify and redistribute it according to your needs, but as a courtesy to the author I ask that you please provide attribution when doing so.

 ## How to build the project
 ### 1. Dependencies